 The last but not least is the financing of manufactured homes.
 If mobile homes were financed as cars, manufactured homes are mostly financed similar to site-built homes.

-Modular homes are homes built off-site.
-A modular home is sectional prefabricated home that consists of multiple sections called modules.
 These modules are constructed in a factory and then transported to the site, where they are set up.
-These homes are installed on a permanent foundation and aren’t movable.
+These homes are installed on a permanent foundation and aren’t movable as discussed.

-The modules can be placed end-to-end, side-by-side, or be stacked.
+Some more differences on modular home vs mobile home is that these modules can be placed end-to-end, side-by-side, or stacked.
 This allows modular homes to be highly customizable.

 Unlike manufactured homes which built according to the HUD code, modular homes are built according to the same or higher building standards than site-built homes.
 They are supposed to conform to all state, local and/or regional codes that are needed for the final location.